📸 Image coming soon for Lemon Pickle

 1. 1

-Wash and dry the Assam lemons thoroughly.
-Cut each lemon into small wedges, removing seeds to avoid bitterness.
+Wash lemons thoroughly and pat dry.
+Cut each lemon into small wedges, removing seeds as much as possible.

 5 minutes